FILING an INSURANCE

 In October of 2015, the existing code was “replaced by an equivalent ICD-10-CM code (or codes)“ when the United States transitioned from ICD-9-CM to ICD-10-CM.

-The correct code for autoimmune encephalitis is G04.81.
+The code for autoimmune encephalitis and encephalomyelitis is G04.81 or for unspecified encephalopathy is G93.40.

 If you have concerns about the ICD code being used, please consult your physician’s office or other appropriate authority to clarify, if needed.